UPDATED: October 18, 2020

 You will need 3 to 4 measurements to choose the right sized jacket for your Dachshund.

 Note: use a fabric, or flexible plastic-coated, measuring tape for this – the kind used for sewing.

 Watch this quick video to see how to measure in the right places and then read my descriptions below for more details.

 The measurement should be taken at the base of the neck – this being the widest part.

 When measuring, place the tape right where your dog’s neck attaches to their shoulders.

-2) Back Length: The dog should me measured from the withers (between the shoulder blades) to the base of the tail while the dog is standing in a normal position.
+For this measurement, place one end of the measuring tape at the withers (between the shoulder blades) to the base of the tail while your Dachshund is standing in a normal position.

 This sounds pretty straightforward, right?
 Well, not necessarily.

-4) Front Leg: The length should be measured from the bottom of the rib cage along the inner side of the leg to the wrist bone (just above where the paw starts to bend).
+The length should be measured from the bottom of the rib cage, or abdomen, and along the inner side of the leg to the wrist bone (just above where the paw starts to bend).